jniemann66/sndspec/README.md

 - Smoothing option only applies to spectrums
 - when specifying channels with the **--channel** option, the left channel is 0 and the right is 1.
 Channels always start at zero.
 - The default channel setting is all channels / normal mode
-- For spectrograms, the first *enabled* channel is plotted. (use **--channel R** to get a spectrogram of the right channel)
+- For spectrograms in normal mode, the first *enabled* channel is plotted. (use **--channel R** to get a spectrogram of the right channel)
-- sum mode currently only works on spectrograms, and it sums all channels regardless of requested channels (this will be fixed in a future release)
+- sum / difference modes currently only work on spectrograms
-- difference mode not implemented yet
+- sum / difference modes operate on all channels regardless of requested channels (this may be fixed in a future release)
 - default dynamic range is 190 dB

 ### motivation and design goals